DarkFlink/aysat_spcn_hackathon_2020/README.md

 Algorithm working on video from duckietown server: https://youtu.be/Ve79IPrYC6c

-Model makes base prediction -- next tile class.
-Also, we print second-prioritized predicted class, cause our dataset not balanced && trained mostly on "straight line" tiles.
+Model makes base prediction -- next tile class (on the left of "/").
+Also, we print second-prioritized predicted class, cause our dataset not balanced && trained mostly on "straight line" tiles (on the right of "/").

 ![](./demo/demo_marked.gif)